 Gardens are often the parts of our home that we take the most pride in, especially the green-fingered among us.
 There’s nothing like getting outdoors when the sun is shining, tending to your flowers, pruning and watering or mowing the lawn to the sounds of birdsong.
 Unfortunately, not everyone has the skill, patience or interest in gardening and some gardens can become overrun and untidy which leaves plants and furniture that might have cost significant sums of money to die or weather beyond repair.

 During the cold, wet winter months wooden garden furniture in particular can age almost before your eyes to a point where you’re wary of ever sitting on it again in case it just splits and you end up surrounded by a pile of wood on the ground.
 Sheds, greenhouses, conservatories and other outbuildings like those you can buy from the likes of Garden Buildings Direct or those you build from scratch can help to prolong the life of your garden furniture by providing protection from the harsh weather conditions, but just because certain items have felt the full force of nature over a period of time doesn’t mean that they’re only good for the bonfire.
+However, if you do not have the time to build your furniture, you can check the best lounge chairs in NZ – Hunter Furniture since they only use upcycled products to manufacture their furniture.

 One of the most recent trends in DIY is ‘upcycling’, the process of turning what would be thrown on the recycling pile into something useful – or even better than it was originally in some cases depending on your skill and creativity.
 Let’s take a few examples just to show you how diverse the range of what you can use really can be.